-One of Mississippi’s most prestigious awards programs is back and taking nominations for the 21st consecutive year.
-Top 40 Under 40 recognizes the state’s 40 up-and-coming business leaders under the age of 40.
+One of Mississippi’s most prestigious awards programs is back and taking nominations for the 2017 class.
+Top 50 Under 40 recognizes the state’s 40 up-and-coming business leaders under the age of 40.

-Nominations can be e-mailed to email@example.com, or mail to Mississippi Business Journal 200 N. Congress Street, Suite 400, Jackson, MS 39201.
+Nominations can be submitted below or download your PDF nomination form, fill it out and then e-mail to email@example.com, or mail to Mississippi Business Journal 200 N. Congress Street, Suite 400, Jackson, MS 39201.

 Submitting multiple nominations for one nominee is not necessary, as the selection committee will not decide based on show of support but rather on quality and thoroughness of supporting information.

 For additional information about this special event of the Mississippi Business Journal, contact our advertising department at (601) 364-1000.